ppchen44/Machine_Learning_Udacity/Deep Learning/README.md

 Remember that the practice is far ahead of the theory in deep learning.
 Experiment with many different architectures, and trust your intuition.
 And, of course, have fun!

 #### Pre-process the Data

+We rescale the images by dividing every pixel in every image by 255.
 ```
 from PIL import ImageFile
 ImageFile.LOAD_TRUNCATED_IMAGES = True